Orioles vs. Red Sox MLB Betting Odds, Trends & Prediction

 Orioles vs. Red Sox MLB Betting Trends

+The total has gone OVER in 9 of Baltimore’s last 12 games when playing on the road against Boston

-Orioles are 5-2 SU in their last 7 games against an opponent in the American League
+Orioles are 4-1 SU in their last 5 games when playing on the road against Boston

 Orioles vs. Red Sox MLB BETTING PREDICTION